Fashion Designer and Entrepreneur Meredith Howell ’23 Adds NC State Alumna to Her Resume

 But Meredith Howell isn’t most designers.
 The entrepreneur has made a name for herself through her unique point of view and dedication to working by hand.
 Tapestries and religious imagery are two recurring themes that help define her aesthetic.

 Her brand, Maison de Laflare, has its roots in the Wilson College of Textiles.
 A class project challenged her to create a garment with unconventional materials.
-Howell turned the vintage tapestry into a pair of pants and posted them from her personal Instagram account “Just to be like, ‘Look at these pants I made,’” she says.
+Howell turned a vintage tapestry into a pair of pants and posted them from her personal Instagram account “Just to be like, ‘Look at these pants I made,’” she says.

 “Then people were like, ‘Oh my gosh, are you selling those?
 How much?’
 That’s when I was like, ‘Okay, I have to probably keep going.'”